Neue Deutsche Welle (album)

 Neue Deutsche Welle ("New German Wave"; see Neue Deutsche Welle) is the debut solo album by German rapper Fler, released on 2 May 2005.
 The album is accused of having nationalist views, because of his lyrics in songs like "Neue Deutsche Welle", such as: "Das ist schwarz, rot, gold – hart und stolz" ("This is black, red, gold – hard and proud").
 The "black, red, and gold" refers to the colors of the German flag.

 Controversy

 Fler has been accused of nationalist views because of the album's lyrics: "[...]
 This is black, red, gold – hard and proud, nobody noticed it, but believe me my mom is German [...]".

-The critics also accused him of using a Hitler quotation, a reference to the 1939 invasion of Poland.
+The critics also accused him of using a Adolf Hitler quotation, a reference to the 1939 invasion of Poland.
 Original from Hitler: "Since 5.45 we have been shooting back".
 Fler's publicity: "On the 1st of May I will be shooting back".

 On 17 June 2005, rapper and label mate Sido said on German TV channel VIVA that neither Fler nor anybody else is a Nazi at Aggro Berlin.
 Bushido on the other hand, a former member of the label, claimed that it was more than "just marketing":